marc-shade/boxbeyond-kutiraai/README.md

 > **Enterprise-grade AI platform for complete local deployment with privacy-first architecture**

-OnPremAI is a comprehensive, open-source platform that enables developers and enterprises to run AI workloads entirely on-premises.
-From dataset generation and LLM fine-tuning to enterprise process integration - all while keeping your data completely private and secure.
+OnPremAI is your powerful, open-source sidekick for all things AI—right on your turf!
+From building datasets and tuning language models to connecting every part of your business, you’re in full control.
+Keep your data private, your workflows seamless, and bring enterprise AI to life—on your terms, every step of the way.

 ---